polymeris/dht-cljc/README.md

 ### Nodes

 Nodes are represented as a map describing the node.
 The keys are `#{:infohash :depth :last-seen :ip :port}`.
 "Buckets" are represented by querying against the `:depth` key.
+See Queries below for more information.

+In a nod towards IPv6, several keys are left to the consumer.
+This accommodates different implementations or use cases.
+This describes how `dht-cljc` consumes the node.

+`:infohash` - A byte representation of the Infohash.
+This should not be modified, but can be transformed using the `dht-cljc.infohash` namespace.
+`:depth` - Integer representing the depth of the node.
+This should not be modified.
+See Depth below.
+`:last-seen` - The representation of when a node was last seen.
+Should be acceptable to the `<` compare function.
+`:ip` - Not Used.
+`:port` - Not Used.

 ### Depth